DerekRies/angular-palette/README.md

 ### Demo

-Just press 'ctrl+shift+m' to bring up the command palette.
-I'm not sure if that works in Mac or not.
-Probably not, I'll fix that.
-Works on Windows and Linux from what I've tested.
+Just press 'ctrl+shift+l' to bring up the command palette.

 ### Why Should I Use It?